 - They will ask for less (Guilt makes it more likely they’ll ask for less)

 Just make sure you end with the positive: that you’re willing to help.

 Your main goals as to controlling the time and letting them wait here are different and this is what you will achieve:

 - Cool Them Off: Out of Sight, Out of Mind

-We are most adamant about anything which is fresh in our mind (Cialdini: the importance of attention).
+We are most adamant about anything which is fresh in our minds (Cialdini: the importance of attention).

-The day they received the item they’re all excited about it and salivating at the idea of making it an even sweeter deal by getting some cash back too.
+The day they received the item they’re all excited about it and salivating at the idea of making it an even sweeter deal by getting some cash back.
 Slurp!
-After 3 days though their lives goes on.
-And now they’re dealing with their partner’s woes, their boss being a bit**, their cat’s diarrhea -that one’s annoying :)- and… And their refund is suddenly less important.
+After 3 days though their lives go on.
+And now they’re dealing with their partner’s woes, their boss is a bit**, their cat’s diarrhea -that one’s annoying :)- and… And their refund is suddenly less important.
 After a week… All the more of that!

 - No Answer, No Money